Environmental Communication: Research Into Practice

 - Social marketing campaigns

 - Social media

 Upon successful completion of this course, participants should be able to:

 In addition, participants should plan to spend approximately 2-4 hours per week working on assignments/projects.
 There will be three short assignments in the first six weeks of the course, and one final project to complete by the end of the course.
-The final project can be customized to suit the professional interests of each participant.
+The final project may be customized to suit the professional interests of each participant.

 Participation (30% of final grade) throughout the course is a major component of evaluation.
-There are three short assignments (10% each) focusing on environmental discourses, language and visualization in the first six weeks of the course.
-Then there is a final project (40%) involving planning an environmental communication campaign OR developing a project related to the participant's work.
+There are three short assignments (10% each) focusing on environmental discourses, language and visualization due respectively at the end of the second, fourth and sixth week.
+Then there is a final project (40%) involving planning an environmental communication campaign due at the end of the course.
 There are no tests or exams.